thecodingmachine/docker-images-php/utils/README.blueprint.md

 The slim image contains only a set a base PHP extensions.

-Only these extensions are available in the slim image: `calendar ctype curl dom exif fileinfo ftp gettext iconv json mbstring opcache pdo phar posix readline shmop simplexml sockets sysvmsg sysvsem sysvshm tokenizer wddx xml xmlreader xmlwriter xsl zip`
+Only these extensions are available in the slim image: `calendar ctype curl dom exif fileinfo ftp gettext iconv json mbstring opcache pcntl pdo phar posix readline shmop simplexml sockets sysvmsg sysvsem sysvshm tokenizer wddx xml xmlreader xmlwriter xsl zip`

 These extensions are enabled by default.